RishabhManchanda7/Employee-HRMS-Portal/README.md

-﻿# Employee HRMS Portal - DynamoDB Migration (Simplified)
+﻿# Employee HRMS Portal - DynamoDB Migration

 This project has been migrated from MySQL/H2 to AWS DynamoDB using a **simplified multi-table approach** that closely mirrors your original MySQL design.